 This is Re Teu.

-Emric John-Sawyer, stage name Re Teu, is a multi-instrumentalist that grew up in London, Islington.
-He says ‘music for me began when I started playing drums in year 9, but I only really started making own songs 2 or so years ago, so I'm pretty new to it all still.’
+Emric John-Sawyer, stage name Re Teu, is a multi-instrumentalist that grew up and lives in London.
+He says ‘music for me began when I started playing drums in year 9..."

-Dean Jackson from BBC Radio Nottingham invited Re Teu to discuss the EP on air and this was the first surge to which Re Teu gained plenty of interest, shortly after hosting a live show of the EP at Rescue Rooms and then going on to perform at that year’s Splendour Festival alongside the likes of Paloma Faith.
+Dean Jackson from BBC Radio Nottingham invited Re Teu to discuss his music on air and this was the first surge for Re Teu, gaining plenty of interest.

-Re Teu now plans to create his sophomore EP which will combine all which he has learned and developed into as an artists honing specifically into his post-rock elements and creating fierce songs that have both moments of pure weightlessness as well as conflict and strife.
+Following a sold out London show, Re Teu now looks to create an EP honing specifically into his post-rock elements and creating fierce songs that have both moments of pure weightlessness as well as conflict and strife.

 - Dean Jackson, BBC Introducing Nottingham